England keen to use Cook’s expertise after retirement

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: England selector Ed Smith said Sunday he is keen for them to make use of Alastair Cook’s knowledge and experience after his retirement.
+LONDON: National selector Ed Smith said Sunday he is keen for England to make use of Alastair Cook’s knowledge and experience after his retirement.

 Former captain Cook, England’s all-time record Test run-scorer, announced earlier this week that he will retire from international cricket following the fifth Test against India at the Oval.

-LONDON: England selector Ed Smith said Sunday he is keen for them to make use of Alastair Cook’s knowledge and experience after his retirement.
+LONDON: National selector Ed Smith said Sunday he is keen for England to make use of Alastair Cook’s knowledge and experience after his retirement.

 Former captain Cook, England’s all-time record Test run-scorer, announced earlier this week that he will retire from international cricket following the fifth Test against India at the Oval.